At Yougi we are all about helping you stress less by giving you time and space to tune in.

 4. Breathe and scent.
 If I feel my anxiety rising this is a lifesaver (you can do it anytime, anywhere), it lowers my blood pressure and brings me back into the moment.
 I carry some soothe essential oil and massage in and cup my hands over my nose and mouth and breathe in for 7 seconds and out for 11 seconds.
 The 5 essential oils working with the breath technique really help me create calm if I am feeling anxious whilst I am out.

 6. Baths - in 10 mins I can create a calm zone in my bathroom and I honestly emerge feeling like I’m calmer ad more relaxed.
-I use the Soothe Bath Soak as a minimum, the oils get to work fast.
-Followed by the incredible de-stressing Soothe Body Oil (lavender works a treat for stress) and a good book, candle, and with my diffuser pumping out a Yougi essential oil blend ( different depending on my mood) for an intensely relaxing boost.
+With a good book, candle, and with my diffuser pumping out a Yougi essential oil blend for an intensely relaxing boost.

 So that’s my kit.
 It’s kind of comforting knowing I have these tools, have a go at creating yours, and don’t forget to share your tips with us over on Instagram @yougibotanicals